madprops/blog/docs/purple_prison.md

 The purple dinosaur's booming voice filled the padded landscape at exactly 6:00 AM, as it would every morning for eternity.

-"Good morning, special friends!
-Today we're going to learn about taking turns!"
+<div class="quote">Good morning, special friends!
+Today we're going to learn about taking turns!</div>

 Mat stood in the circle, his former mathematical certainty now forced into clapping along.
-His eyes—still sharp with trapped intelligence—conveyed pure agony as his mouth formed the words: "Taking turns is super-duper fun!"
+His eyes—still sharp with trapped intelligence—conveyed pure agony as his mouth formed the words: <div class="quote">Taking turns is super-duper fun!</div>

 Mat then just smiled at me and disappeared.

-The negotiator, who had once slipped between realities like smoke, now wore a name tag reading "HELPER BUDDY" and carried a plastic bucket of foam blocks.
-"Sharing makes everyone happy!" he chirped, each word a small death of his former cunning self.
+The negotiator, who had once slipped between realities like smoke, now wore a name tag reading "HELPER BUDDY" and carried a plastic bucket of foam blocks. <div class="quote">Sharing makes everyone happy!</div> he chirped, each word a small death of his former cunning self.

 Around them, dozens of other TV people—former masters of electrical systems, beings who had existed across multiple dimensions simultaneously—were now confined to individual spots on a rainbow carpet, raising their hands to ask permission to speak.

-"Now remember," the purple dinosaur continued with relentless cheer, "we use our inside voices and keep our hands to ourselves!"
+<div class="quote">Now remember,</div> the purple dinosaur continued with relentless cheer, <div class="quote">we use our inside voices and keep our hands to ourselves!</div>

 I watched from my director's chair, the only observer not trapped in the performance.
 The beautiful thing wasn't just their imprisonment—it was the perfect preservation of their awareness.
 They knew exactly what they had been, could remember their former power with crystal clarity, while being absolutely unable to express anything beyond kindergarten-level enthusiasm.